-(a) All leasehold interests in facilities owned or used by a community college or technical college are exempt from leasehold excise tax if the leasehold interest provides:
+- (a) All leasehold interests in facilities owned or used by a community college or technical college are exempt from leasehold excise tax if the leasehold interest provides: - (i) Food services for students, faculty, and staff; - (ii) The operation of a bookstore on campus; or - (iii) Maintenance, operational, or administrative services to the community college or technical college. - (b) Provisions of RCW 82.32.805 and 82.32.808 do not apply to the exemption specified in this subsection.

-- (i) Food services for students, faculty, and staff; - (ii) The operation of a bookstore on campus; or - (iii) Maintenance, operational, or administrative services to the community college or technical college. - (b) Provisions of RCW 82.32.805 and 82.32.808 do not apply to the exemption specified in this subsection. - (26) Anaerobic digesters. - (a) Beginning July 1, 2018, all leasehold interests in buildings, machinery, equipment, and other personal property which are used primarily for the operation of an anaerobic digester, the land upon which this property is located, and land that is reasonably necessary in the operation of an anaerobic digester are exempt from leasehold taxes for a period of six years from the date on which the facility or the addition to the existing facility becomes operational. - (b) Claims for the exemption described in (a) of this subsection must be filed with the department on the form Leasehold excise tax exemption to operate an anaerobic digester available at https://dor.wa.gov.
+(26) Anaerobic digesters.

+- (a) Beginning July 1, 2018, all leasehold interests in buildings, machinery, equipment, and other personal property which are used primarily for the operation of an anaerobic digester, the land upon which this property is located, and land that is reasonably necessary in the operation of an anaerobic digester are exempt from leasehold taxes for a period of six years from the date on which the facility or the addition to the existing facility becomes operational. - (b) Claims for the exemption described in (a) of this subsection must be filed with the department on the form Leasehold excise tax exemption to operate an anaerobic digester available at https://dor.wa.gov.
 Once filed, the exemption is valid for six assessment years following the date on which the facility or the addition to the existing facility becomes operational and may not be renewed.
 The department must verify and approve claims as it determines to be justified and in accordance with this subsection.
 No claims may be filed after December 31, 2024. - (c) For the purposes of this subsection, "anaerobic digester" means a facility that processes organic material into biogas and digestate using microorganisms in a decomposition process within a closed, oxygen-free container as well as the equipment necessary to process biogas or digestate produced by an anaerobic digester into marketable coproducts including, but not limited to, biogas conditioning, compression, nutrient recovery, and electrical generation equipment.
-See RCW 82.08.900. - nas.
-Leasehold interests in the public or entertainment areas of an arena are exempt from the leasehold excise tax if the arena has seating capacity of more than two thousand, and is located on land owned by a city with a population over two hundred thousand within a county with a population of less than one million five hundred thousand.
-For the purpose of this subsection, the term "public or entertainment areas" has the same meaning as set forth in subsection (23) of this rule. - (28) Expiration date for new tax preferences. - (a) RCW 82.29A.025 incorporates the language found at RCW 82.32.805 establishing the expiration date of new tax preferences for the leasehold excise tax. - (i) Generally, every new tax preference expires on the first day of the calendar year that is subsequent to the calendar year that is ten years from the effective date of the tax preference. - (ii) A future legislative amendment that expands a tax preference does not extend the tax preference beyond the period provided in this subsection unless an extension is expressly and unambiguously stated in the legislative amendment. - (b) This subsection does not apply if legislation creating a new tax preference includes an expiration date for the new tax preference. - (c) This subsection does not apply to an existing tax preference that is amended to clarify an ambiguity or correct a technical inconsistency.
-Future enacted legislation intended to make such clarifications or corrections must explicitly indicate that intent.
+See RCW 82.08.900. - (27) Exemption for public or entertainment areas of certain arenas.
+Leasehold interests in the public or entertainment areas of an arena are exempt from the leasehold excise tax if the arena has seating capacity of more than $((\frac{\text{two thousand}}))$ 2,000, and is located on land owned by a city with a population over $((\frac{\text{two hundred thousand}}))$ 200,000 within a county with a population of less than $((\frac{\text{one million five hundred thousand}}))$ 1,500,000.
+For the purpose of this subsection, the term "public or entertainment areas" has the same meaning as set forth in subsection (23) of this rule. - (28) Certain facilities owned by the state parks and recreation commission.
+Beginning January 1, 2023, leasehold interests in facilities owned by the state parks and recreation commission that are listed on the national register of historic places or the Washington heritage register are exempt from leasehold excise tax.
+This exemption expires January 1, 2034.